Image-Analysis-Hub/LocalZProjector/README.md

 - `MIP`: We take the maximum intensity projection.
 - `Mean`: the take the mean along Z.
 - `Collect `: we don't project on a single size, but instead output the smaller volume.
-If this method is selected for at leat one channel, all the `Method` values in the other boxes are ignored.
+If this method is selected for at least one channel, all the `Method` values in the other boxes are ignored.

 #### Offset.